 Maps certainly help us understand the world, including the size, distance, and location of cruise destinations.
-Maps are a useful cruise planning tool.
-Whenever I read about a new city or natural wonder, I often pick up my world atlas and seek out the location, trying to determine if I can visit there on a cruise.
-I'm sure many of you might do the same.
-These cruise maps provide an overview of some of the cruise destinations to consider for your next cruise.
+These cruise maps provide an overview of some destinations to consider for planning your next cruise.

 On the Pacific Ocean, cruisers can sail to Alaska, Hawaii, or along the Pacific Coast of North America.
 In addition, they can visit the Mexican Riviera or stopover in one of the countries of Central America on their way through the Panama Canal.
 Cruises repositioning to or from South America also often visit Pacific Ocean ports in Central America, the USA, or Canada.